 - Is my Q switch fast enough, and is its hold-off sufficient?
 If not, how much better would it have to be to solve my problems?

-- Is it possible to find a laser design which gives me three times shorter pulses?
+- Would it be possible to find a laser design which gives me three times shorter pulses?
 What limits the achievable pulse duration?

 - Can one get an improved frequency doubling conversion efficiency by inserting a frequency doubler in the laser resonator (rather than externally)?
 To what extent will this make the pulses longer?
 Which value of low-intensity conversion efficiency (in %/W) would be ideal?

 User licenses are available both for commercial application in laser companies and for universities and other educational institutions.
 Contact RP Photonics to inquire about the conditions.